ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 The Health tool can generate accelerators primarily focussed on the <a href="https://www.hl7.org/fhir/overview.html" target="_blank">Fast Healthcare Interoperability Resources (FHIR)</a> standard.
 The Health tool is supported from Ballerina Swan Lake version 2201.7.0 onwards.

-## Ballerina FHIR package generator

-This tool generates a Ballerina package for a given FHIR implementation guide.
-The FHIR resources in the implementation guide will be represented as Ballerina records including the correct cardinality constraints and metadata.

-FHIR integration developers can leverage the generated package when transforming custom health data into FHIR format without referring to the specification.

 ## Prerequisites

 - <a href="https://ballerina.io/downloads/" target="_blank">Ballerina 2201.7.0 (Swan Lake Update 7)</a>
 - A directory containing all FHIR specification definition files.
 You can download a preferred standard implementation guide from the <a href="http://fhir.org/guides/registry/" target="_blank">FHIR Implementation Guide registry</a>

     >**Note:** It is recommended to use the STU version of the implementation guides.
 Make sure that the downloaded specification archive has the `StructureDefinition`, `ValueSet`, and `CodeSystem` files for the Implementation Guide (IG) resources when extracted.

+## Usage

+This tool generates a Ballerina package for a given FHIR implementation guide.
+The FHIR resources in the implementation guide will be represented as Ballerina records including the correct cardinality constraints and metadata.

+FHIR integration developers can leverage the generated package when transforming custom health data into FHIR format without referring to the specification.

 ## Available parameters